Does Chris Blattman hate state capacity?

 The simple answer is NO. The long answer is below.

-Blattman’s latest post decries Bill Gates’ (and much of the development community’s) focus on data gathering, and may add, strengthening of statistics departments.
+Blattman’s latest post decries Bill Gates’ (and much of the development community’s) focus on data gathering, and may I add, strengthening of statistics departments.
 He writes:

 I would like to see better GDP numbers–who wouldn’t?–but it’s hard for me to see the constraint on development this revelation would relieve, and why it’s anywhere close to the top ten constraints poor countries face.